fullcode100/Simplenight-whitelabel-v2/README.md

 To reload the page after files have changed just execute the command again

-To run it attached use the command:
+To run it attached and without yarn use the command:

 ```bash
 docker-compose -f docker/docker-compose.yaml up --build